Malini Olivo: Awards and recognition

 She is recognised for her research in photomedicine by the International Biophotonics Community for her groundbreaking research in photomedicine and is regarded as a pioneer in clinical applications of optical diagnostics and therapeutics in both Singapore and Ireland.
 For more than 30 years, she has led advancements in biophotonics, analytical point-of-care technologies, and wearable devices, focusing on clinical applications across oncology, dermatology, cardiology, respiratory health, and women’s health.
 She has also spearheaded five first-in-human clinical trials that have used biophotonics innovations to improve healthcare outcomes in areas such as skin cancer, breast cancer, and inflammatory skin conditions like eczema and psoriasis.

 She was awarded the SingHealth Research Excellence Award for her outstanding contributions to clinical biophotonics in cancer diagnostics and therapeutics.
 Her contributions have earned her numerous accolades across Singapore, Ireland, and the U.S., including her election as a Fellow of the American Institute for Medical and Biological Engineering (AIMBE) and the Optical Society of America (OPTICA) in 2015.
 She has secured over $50 million in competitive research funding and has authored more than 500 scientific papers, with an H-index of 63.
 Additionally, she holds over 75 patents for medical technologies, including photoacoustic hybrid imaging, confocal Raman and surface-enhanced Raman spectroscopy, and diffuse optics for clinical imaging and biosensing.
 She also co-founded two MedTech companies and has published three books and 20 book chapters.

 Her international prominence has earned her seats on numerous scientific advisory boards in the field of Photonics in Medicine.
 She has been honored with the Women in GovTech award for her role in advancing public sector technologies and recognized by organizations such as SPIE, OPTICA, and AIMBE for her contributions as a leading woman in photonics.
 According to Stanford, she ranks among the top 2% of the world’s most cited scientists.

-Prof. Malini holds various international advisory positions and is renowned for her pioneering research in biophotonics.
-Her work has earned her prestigious titles such as Fellow of the Optical Society of America, Fellow of AIMBE, Fellow of the Institute of Physics, and Fellow of the Singapore National Academy of Science (SNAS) for her pioneering contributions in biophotonics science and technology and extensive translation from bench to clinic to market.
-Additionally, she has contributed to the Nobel subcommittee, further cementing her global influence in the field.
-Most recently, she received the 2024 Singapore President's Technology Award, where her team was recognized for their innovative integration of biophotonics, machine learning, and clinical data in developing Respiree.
+Prof. Malini holds various international advisory positions and is known for her pioneering research in biophotonics.
+Her work has earned her titles such as Fellow of the Optical Society of America, Fellow of AIMBE, Fellow of the Institute of Physics, and Fellow of the Singapore National Academy of Science (SNAS) for her contributions in biophotonics science and technology and translation from bench to clinic to market.
+Additionally, she has contributed to the Nobel subcommittee.
+Most recently, she received the 2024 Singapore President's Technology Award, where her team was recognized for their integration of biophotonics, machine learning, and clinical data in developing Respiree.
 This healthcare solution has shown the potential to revolutionize cardio-respiratory disease management in real-world settings, with lasting impact projected over the next 25 to 30 years.

 In 2025, she was listed on the Asian Scientist 100 published by Asian Scientist.